savannahostrowski/nd064-c2-message-passing-projects-starter/README.md

 ### Background
 Conferences and conventions are hotspots for making connections.
 Professionals in attendance often share the same interests and can make valuable business and personal connections with one another.
 At the same time, these events draw a large crowd and it's often hard to make these connections in the midst of all of these events' excitement and energy.
 To help attendees make connections, we are building the infrastructure for a service that can inform attendees if they have attended the same booths and presentations at an event.

-### Goal
-You work for a company that is building a app that uses location data from mobile devices.
-Your company has built a [POC](https://en.wikipedia.org/wiki/Proof_of_concept) application to ingest location data named UdaTracker.
-This POC was built with the core functionality of ingesting location and identifying individuals who have shared a close geographic proximity.

-Management loved the POC so now that there is buy-in, we want to enhance this application.
-You have been tasked to enhance the POC application into a [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) to handle the large volume of location data that will be ingested.

-To do so, ***you will refactor this application into a microservice architecture using message passing techniques that you have learned in this course***.
-It’s easy to get lost in the countless optimizations and changes that can be made: your priority should be to approach the task as an architect and refactor the application into microservices.
-File organization, code linting -- these are important but don’t affect the core functionality and can possibly be tagged as TODO’s for now!

 ### Technologies
 * [Flask](https://flask.palletsprojects.com/en/1.1.x/) - API webserver